ashwin-pc/hiccup/README.md

 ### Using Search

 The purpose of the search is to get to you link as easily as possible.

-- Press `/` to activate the search
+- Press `UpArrow` and `DownArrow` to navigate the search
 - Press `Esc` to quit the search
 - Hit `Enter` to open the first highlighted link amongst search results.
-(Featured left to right, followed by categories left to right then top to bottom)
+(Featured cards have a star and the Search provider is marked by a globe)

 Search looks at the `name`, `link` and `tags` field of each link in the config to find a match.